jellyfin/jellyfin.org/docs/general/clients/web-config.md

 ## Privacy-focused changes

-Our default settings for the Jellyfin Web `config.json` file include some features that privacy-focused or completely-offline users may want to disable.
+Our default settings for the Jellyfin Web `config.json` file includes some features that privacy-focused or completely-offline users may want to disable.
 Each option is detailed below.

 ### Google Chromecast